mchmarny/github-activity-counter/README.md

 * `cloudtrace.agent` - required for Stackdriver tracing
 * `monitoring.metricWriter` - required to write custom metrics to Stackdriver

-Finally, the ensure that our service is only accepting data from GitHub, we are going to created a Webhook secret that will be shared between GitHub and our service:
+Finally, the ensure that our service is only accepting data from GitHub, we are going to created a secret that will be shared between GitHub and our service:

 ```shell
 export HOOK_SECRET=$(openssl rand -base64 32)
 ```

+> The above `openssl` command creates an opaque string.
+If for some reason you do not have `openssl` configured you can just set `HOOK_SECRET` to a your own secret.
+Just don't re-use other secrets or make it too easy to guess.

 ### Deploy the Cloud Run Service